vsg-dev/vsgTutorial/2_Foundations/Object_base_class_and_ref_ptr.md

 ## Don't mix delete, std::shared_ptr<> & std::ref_ptr<>

-The code examples above implement MyClass by subclassing from vsg::Inherit<> makes it possible to seamlessly use MyClass::create() and ref_ptr<>, but it possible also to write and compile code that still uses std::shared_ptr<> we strongly recommend against doing so as you create a situation where there two independent reference counting mechanisms attempt to manage a single object.
+The code examples above implement MyClass by subclassing from vsg::Inherit<> makes it possible to seamlessly use MyClass::create() and ref_ptr<>, but it possible also to write and compile code that still uses std::shared_ptr<>.
+We strongly recommend against doing so as you create a situation where there two independent reference counting mechanisms attempt to manage a single object.

 ~~~ cpp
 struct MyClass : public vsg::Inherit<vsg::Object, MyClass>